bioconnector/workshops2015/lessons/rnaseq-1day/01-alignment-counting.md

 featureCounts -a chr4.gtf -o counts.txt -t exon -g gene_name -T 16 */accepted_hits.bam
 ```

 After mapping is complete, take a look at the summary file produced.
+Open up cyberduck and using SFTP, download the counts.txt file you just created.

 ## Resources